decentfund/lightpaper/README.md

 >
 > -- *Jeremy Rifkin* "End of work"

-KYODO explores the new ways to reward and incetivize community members.
-KYODO is the new tool for liquidity labor, beause the "Pey per hour" rewarding model is now better fits to machines than humans.
+KYODO explores new ways to reward and incentivize community members.
+KYODO is the new tool for liquid labor because the "Pey per hour" rewarding model is now better fitted for machines than humans.

 A horizontal organization is free from the management layer leaving its stakeholders in full self-responsibility for the outcome.
 However, any rational participant is interested in further development and flourish of the organization.
 Thus, novel management model should be aimed to unite and guide productive members to collective benefit.